 When my father started this brewery in the basement of Barley’s back in 1994, he could not have imagined 30+ breweries in town.
 He didn’t even want a taproom at the brewery!

-Who’d have guessed that we’d return to open a second taproom downtown 25 years later?
+Who’d have guessed that we’d return to open a second taproom downtown all these years later?

 We’re returning to where we started, but with new eyes, new beers, and a unique opportunity to be part of the next chapter for this southern city.

-This location is slated to open Spring 2020.
-We are excited to share this project’s evolution through our website and social media, so read more below, stay tuned for updates, and plan your visit to BOTH Highland locations in 2020!
+Despite the ups and downs that this year has brought to our community, we remain excited to share this project’s evolution through our website and social media, so read more below and stay tuned for updates.

 Leah Wong Ashburn